nl-design-system/utrecht/README.md

 1. Open Terminal.
 2. Ensure your current directory is `utrecht`
-3. Run `npm install` to ensure the latest and greatest of all dependencies
+3. Run `pnpm install` to ensure the latest and greatest of all dependencies
-4. Run `npm run storybook` to start Storybook
+4. Run `pnpm run storybook` to start Storybook
 5. Your main browser opens automatically with your local storybook.
 6. Press `Control+C` in your terminal to stop Storybook.